kubermatic/docs/content/kubermatic/main/architecture/supported-providers/vsphere/vsphere.en.md

 ### Modifications

-Modifications like Network, disk size, etc. must be done in the ova template before creating a worker node from it.
+Modifications like network, disk size, etc. must be done in the ova template before creating a worker node from it.
 If user clusters have dedicated networks, all user clusters therefore need a custom template.

 ## VM Folder